How to Share Your Google or Outlook Calendar

 Your assistant will receive an invitation to your calendar through the email that was just sent.
 They can click on the link and sign in to their account to see it.

 That’s it!
-That is all you have to do to quickly and easily share access to your calendar with your assistant.
+That is all you have to do to quickly and easily set up your virtual assistant calendar management.
 Working from home without your assistant nearby to talk to can feel strange at first, but it doesn’t have to affect your workflow or productivity.

 You’ll get used to the Zoom meetings and emails that have replaced normal interactions with your assistant.
 And thanks to this article, you will be able to share your calendar with few problems, if any.